January 06, 2020

 12. Students who do not meet the above criteria may take part in the JAE.
-More details on the EAE can be found at https://eae.polytechnic.edu.sg.
+More details on Polytechnic EAE can be found at https://eae.polytechnic.edu.sg.

 Polytechnic Foundation Programme (PFP)

-14. From 2019, students are eligible to apply for the PFP if they have obtained a raw ELMAB3 aggregate not exceeding 12 points, (up from 11 points previously), and met subject-specific requirements for their chosen course.
+16. Students are eligible to apply for the PFP if they have obtained a raw ELMAB3 aggregate of 12 points or better, and meet the subject-specific requirements for their chosen course.

 Direct-Entry-Scheme to Polytechnic Programme (DPP)

-18. Secondary 4 N(A) students who are newly eligible after taking into account their O-Level examination results should submit their DPP applications online via the DPP application portal at http://www.ite.edu.sg/wps/portal/intake/.The final application phase for the Direct-Entry-Scheme to Polytechnic Programme (DPP) will open at 2.30pm on Monday, 14 January 2019 and close at 11.59pm of Friday, 18 January 2019.
+20. Secondary 4 N(A) students who are newly eligible after taking into account their O-Level examination results should submit their DPP applications online via the DPP application portal at http://www.ite.edu.sg/apply-now/dpp/.The final application phase for the DPP will open at 2.00pm on Monday, 13 January 2020 and close at 11.59pm on Friday, 17 January 2020.

 21. The DPP posting results for applications made under the final application phase will be released at 9.00am on Tuesday, 21 January 2020 through the DPP application portal.
 Students will be required to indicate whether they wish to accept or reject the DPP offer by 11.59pm on Thursday, 23 January 2020.